nerium-data/nerium/README.md

 'compact': `{"columns": [<list of column names>], "data": [<array of row value arrays>]}` 'csv': `<csv formatted string (with \r\n newline)>`

 Of course, it is possible that a database query might return no results.
-In this case, Nerium will respond with an empty JSON array `[]` regardless of specified format.
+In this case, Nerium will respond with an empty JSON array `[]` for the `data` attribute, regardless of specified format.
 This is not considered an error, and clients should be prepared to handle it appropriately.

 #### Error Responses

 **Code**: 400

 **Content**: `{"error": <exception.repr from Python>}`

+## Tests

+`pytest` tests are located in [tests/](tests/).
+Install test prerequisites with `pip install -r tests/requirements.txt`; then they can be run with: `coverage run setup.py test` (or just `pytest`).